synfonaut/Open-Directory/README.md

 * how to do ownership? want collaboration but maybe need some kind of approval system. don't like my resource?
 1-click fork

+* MAP isn't a perfect fit for api because create shouldn't be able to DELETE a key

 suggestions

 * bitdb would be nice to just say "give me OP_RETURN string array" in addition to s1,s2,s3,s4,s5—useful for variable length protocols like MAP